leouieda/lithosphere/lectures/3-flexure/content.md

 # Does it fit the data?

-We can now predict gravity disturbances and bathymetry caused by the deflection of the lithosphere across subduction zones.
+We can now predict gravity disturbances and bathymetry caused by the deflection of the lithosphere under the load of a seamount.

 In the associated **practical** activity, we will implement the corresponding equations in Python and evaluate how well our model fits the available data